 Only once in nine months did I feel unsafe on my bike.
 A driver beeped and overtook me a little too close for comfort, and as the car accelerated away I saw a yellow sign in the window that said ‘Baby on Board’.
 At the traffic lights I knocked on the window and pointed to my bump – the driver was extremely apologetic.

 The bigger my bump, the more I had to justify my decision."

 I had done my research but wasn’t prepared for the comments from concerned family, friends and complete strangers who all declared: “you shouldn’t be cycling in your condition”.
 The bigger my bump, the more I had to justify my decision.
 Most people don’t realise that the benefits of cycling outweigh the risks by as much as 20:1 and that sitting at home on the sofa all day long is actually more dangerous!

 In the end, I had a straightforward pregnancy, I stopped cycling when it snowed and I was 39 weeks.
 Looking back, cycling relieved my back pain and helped my ankles not to swell very much.
 I truly believe it prepared my body for the challenge of labour.

 Update: cycling while expecting for the second time

-After this blog in 2012, I received lots of supportive emails from other mums who had cycled whilst pregnant and I really hope this will help and inspire other mums-to-be to only put their bikes away when they decide to.
+After this blog, I received lots of supportive emails from other mums who had cycled whilst pregnant and I really hope this will help and inspire other mums-to-be to only put their bikes away if or when they decide to.

 If you cycled when you were pregnant, please share your experience by using the comments box below.